cpury/cpury.github.io/_posts/2018-02-20-learning_how_to_protect_children_online.md

 ### Results

 To evaluate the model, I had spared out 20% of our training conversations for the test set.
-On those, the model achieved a **Pearson-correlation of 0.96** between the predicted scores and our human labels. **Errors larger than 0.4** were only made extremely rarely in about **0.1%** of all cases.
+On those, the model achieved a **Pearson-correlation of 0.96** between the predicted scores and our human labels. **Errors larger than 0.4** were only made extremely rarely in about **0.3%** of all cases.
 Running a single prediction takes **10 ms** on a basic server without GPU.

 ### Ethics

 So we've proven that the problem is technically **solvable** to an acceptable degree.
 But **should it even be solved?**

-We are well aware that this whole project can make some people cringe, and that's good.
+I'm well aware that this whole project can make some people cringe, and that's good.
 We are spying on kids and censoring them, in a way.
-However, I think in the case of really young kids, the danger that we're protecting them from is real.
-And even with the healthy attitude that children should be allowed to make their own mistakes, we should agree that no child deserves to be abused.
+However, the danger we that young kids are facing these days is very real.
+Even if we don the healthy attitude that children should make their own mistakes, I think we can all agree that no child deserves to be abused.
 At the end of the day, our service is a **tool for the parents**.
 They should wield it responsibly.
 To this end, Privalino tries their best to **integrate and talk to the children and parents directly**.

 ### Outlook